MichaelYoungDataAnalytics/business-analytics-portfolio-project/03-tables-and-charts/03-tables-and-charts.md

 * Cherry Red hexcode (#D2042D)
 * Oak hexcode (#D8B589)

+Here is another scenario:

+![03-tables-and-charts-(table-2)](https://github.com/user-attachments/assets/86c898cf-19f0-473b-b919-652d7345cf2c)

 Sometimes it is fun to play with thematic colors on charts, but this is often a trap, because it is ineffiecient.

-![03-tables-and-charts-(table-2)](https://github.com/user-attachments/assets/86c898cf-19f0-473b-b919-652d7345cf2c)

 ![03-tables-and-charts-(chart-2)](https://github.com/user-attachments/assets/cc980efe-7989-444a-b697-d24857a974e0)